 When the resin is dry, it is collected and taken back to the village to be cleaned.
 Women gather in groups to clean the “tears” of brittle, cloudy resin one-by-one so they will be ready for processing.

 In response to drops in mastic prices in the nineteenth century, a cooperative called the Chios Gum Mastic Growers Association was formed.
-The association ensures that the two hundred families that depend on mastic production are not left unsupported in case of difficult crop seasons, wildfires, or other unforeseeable events that could halt production of the resin.
+The association ensures that the two hundred families who depend on mastic production are not left unsupported in case of difficult crop seasons, wildfires, or other unforeseeable events that could halt production of the resin.

 This concept of cooperation and concern for fellow mastic-workers is essential to Chios and is representative of the island’s tradition of working together and supporting one another.

 The product’s rich history on the island is celebrated in Chios’s Mastic Museum, located in the southern region most associated with production of the resin.
-In the museum, all of the stages of mastic collection are explored from the fields to the final stages of production.
+In the museum, all of the stages of mastic collection are explored, from the fields to the final stages of production.

-Although most popular in the Mediterranean, the unique product from Chios has now reached all corners of the world even South Korea and China.
+Although most popular in the Mediterranean, the unique product from Chios has now reached all corners of the world, even South Korea and China.